pnwtech/ledger/README.md

-# Creating A DB Schema for Double-Entry Accounting using Next.js and Prism
+# Creating A DB Schema for Double-Entry Accounting using Next.js and Prisma

 ## Introduction